|Recommended System Requirements|

-In terms of overall gaming performance, the Intel Core i5-2410M 2.3GHz is noticeably better than the AMD APU A10-5750M Quad-Core when it comes to running the latest games.
+In terms of overall gaming performance, the Intel Core i5-2410M 2.3GHz is significantly better than the AMD APU A10-5750M Quad-Core when it comes to running the latest games.
 This also means it will be less likely to bottleneck more powerful GPUs, allowing them to achieve more of their gaming performance potential.

 The APU A10-5750M Quad-Core was released over a year more recently than the Core i5-2410M 2.3GHz, and so the APU A10-5750M Quad-Core is likely to have better levels of support, and will be more optimized for running the latest games.

 The APU A10-5750M Quad-Core has 2 more cores than the Core i5-2410M 2.3GHz.
 With 4 cores, the APU A10-5750M Quad-Core is much less likely to struggle with the latest games, or bottleneck high-end graphics cards when running them.

 Both the AMD APU A10-5750M Quad-Core and the Intel Core i5-2410M 2.3GHz have the same number of threads.
 The APU A10-5750M Quad-Core has one thread per physical core, whereas the Core i5-2410M 2.3GHz uses hyperthreading and has 2 logical threads per physical core.

 Multiple threads are useful for improving the performance of multi-threaded applications.
 Additional cores and their accompanying thread will always be beneficial for multi-threaded applications.
 Hyperthreading will be beneficial for applications optimized for it, but it may slow others down.
 For games, the number of threads is largely irrelevant, as long as you have at least 2 cores (preferably 4), and hyperthreading can sometimes even hit performance.